-The PATRP team, under Tetra Tech’s guidance, is working to provide broad technical, logistical, and administrative support to track, manage, implement, and publicize Power Africa.
-Most notably, the team developed the web-based Power Africa Tracking Tool database that allows Power Africa and its stakeholders to monitor transactions’ progress toward financial close and commercial operation.
+- Created the web-based Power Africa Tracking Tool that allows Power Africa and its stakeholders to monitor transactions as they progress toward financial close and commercial operation

-Our team also is tracking a pipeline of power generation projects from the concept phase through late-stage transactions and providing transaction project support to bring late-stage power generation, transmission, and distribution projects to financial closure.
-This objective seeks to provide African governments, the private sector, and donors with a focal point to galvanize collaboration around priority electricity generation, transmission, and distribution transactions.
-In the process, PATRP is helping governments drive systemic changes and fundamental reforms in the power sector that will facilitate even greater private sector involvement and investment over the long term.
+Tetra Tech’s work under PATRP helped secure Power Africa’s role as a key resource for African governments, the private sector, and donors to galvanize collaboration around priority electricity generation, transmission, and distribution transactions.
+In the process, PATRP helped governments drive systemic changes and fundamental reforms in the power sector that will facilitate even greater private sector involvement and investment over the long term.

 I can't thank you enough for all that you have done to help Power Africa be successful over the last few years.
 It wasn't an easy task that you all undertook, and you never once lost your cool.
 You were flexible, responsive, and effective, producing outstanding results.
 Your whole team should feel very, very proud.

 You can feel good knowing that you and your team touched so many lives in a permanent way, giving people access to first-time electricity, while also helping countries build their economies through your capacity-building activities and other interventions.
 You all were simply great!Andrew M. Herscowitz, Power Africa Coordinator